twhl-community/halflife-unified-sdk/UNIFIED_CHANGELOG.md

 * Reworked **game mode selection**: can be controlled by the server operators and overridden on a map-to-map basis
 * Added **barebones bot system for multiplayer testing**
 * Added `cl_custom_message_text` cvar to **display a custom message on-screen**, along with `cl_custom_message_x` and `cl_custom_message_y` to control the position on-screen (works like `game_text`)
-* Added `sv_load_all_maps` command to load all maps and generate the node graph for them (allows leaving the game running on its own, can also be used to generate a log containing any errors logged by the game)
+* Added `sv_load_all_maps` command to load all maps and generate the node graph for them (allows leaving the game running on its own, can also be used to generate a log containing any errors logged by the game) along with `stop_loading_all_maps` command to stop this process
 * Added cvars `sv_infinite_ammo` & `sv_bottomless_magazines` to override skill variables
 * Added **cheat commands that work in all gamemodes**:
 	* `cheat_god`